overview/overview-local/README.md

 ## Giving Overview more resources (on OS X and Windows)

-On Linux, Overview gets access to system memory; Linux users should skip this section.
+Linux users should skip this section.

 On OS X and Windows, Overview runs in Docker's "virtual machine".
 The virtual machine restricts the amount of memory and number of processors Overview can use.

-If Overview is running too slowly, try these steps to speed it up:
+We recommend you give Overview at least 3GB of memory; the more, the faster it will be.

+Here's how to give the Docker virtual machine more memory:

 1. Start the _Docker Quick Start Terminal_ application.
 1. Stop the virtual machine: `docker-machine stop default`
-1. Set virtual machine memory to 4Gb (assuming your system has 8Gb).
+1. Set virtual machine memory to 3Gb.
   - OS X: `VBoxManage modifyvm default --memory 4096`
   - Windows: `/c/Program\ Files/Oracle/VirtualBox/VBoxManage modifyvm default --memory 4096`
 1. Restart the virtual machine: `docker-machine start default`

 You don't _need_ to use the command line.
 When you installed Docker, it gave you a "VirtualBox" icon.
 Open that program to change more settings.
+For instance, if you assign Overview two processors, file imports will finish much sooner.

-# Starting Overview when it's already installed
+# Starting Overview the second time around

 That `curl | sh` command above stored some files on your computer to make future startups quicker.
 Next time you want to start Overview, run